Traditional Chinese Medicine Treatment for Hair Loss

 TCM practitioner believes that hair growth is closely related to the health of the blood, both amount and circulation.
 People often lose hair due to physical or pathogenic conditions where they lose much blood, such as long-term illness, big operations and chemotherapy.

 Some believe that Traditional Chinese Medicine can be effective when treating hair loss and the underlying conditions which cause hair loss.
-Traditional Chinese Medicine treatment for hair loss is focused on creating balance and harmony in the body by strengthening the blood, balancing hormones, restoring Qi and directing blood to the scalp.
+Traditional Chinese Medicine treatment for hair loss focuses on creating balance and harmony in the body by strengthening the blood, balancing hormones, restoring qi and directing blood to the scalp.
 That is to say, you should care about the quality of your blood and its circulation if you want to have healthy hair.

 Causes of Hair Loss

 Traditional Chinese Medicine knowledge suggests the liver stores blood and circulates blood to the sides and top of the head.
 If the liver is stressed or under pressure, it will dysfunction and decrease blood flow to the head, causing hair thinning and greyness in these regions.

-Kidneys dominate the growth and development of the body, including hair.
-If someone has a strong kidney essence, hair is shiny, thick, strong and healthy and they will have fewer grey hairs when they are old.
-Traditional Chinese Medicine practitioners recommend dietary plan that is rich in essential fatty acids, proteins, and minerals.
+Kidneys dominate the growth and development of the body including hair.
+If someone has a strong kidney essence, hair is shiny, thick, strong, healthy, and they will have fewer grey hairs when they are old.
+TCM practitioners recommend dietary plan that is rich in essential fatty acids, proteins and minerals.
 Supplements may be recommended.
-Herbal therapy may also be used, for example, Quine Fruit, Ginseng, Foti Root, He Shou Wu, Rehmannia Root, Dong Quai Root, Gotu Kola, and Gastrodia Rhizome.
+Herbal therapy may also be used such as Dong Quai, Ginseng, He Shou Wu, Luei Gong Gen, Wu Wei Zin and Xun Ma.

 Chinese Herbs for Hair Growth